GlintonLiao/LeetCode-Notes/118. Pascal's Triangle/README.md

 # 118. Pascal's Triangle

-Given an integer numRows, return the first numRows of Pascal's triangle.
+Given an integer `numRows`, return the first `numRows` of Pascal's triangle.

 In Pascal's triangle, each number is the sum of the two numbers directly above it as shown: